Pelagicore/software-factory-blueprint/docs/articles/intro/create-a-swf-deployment.rst

 =================================

-Throughout the SWF Blueprint sometimes words and variables are used which need to be substituded with something else in the SWF Deployment.
+Throughout the SWF Blueprint sometimes words and variables are used which need to be substituted with something else in the SWF Deployment.
 To be able to use this functionality those variables need to be defined in the docs/swf-substitutions.txt file: